Marketing Manager

 Required Qualifications

-• Familiarity with donor database systems (Tessitura preferred)
+- Familiarity with donor database systems (Tessitura preferred, but not required)

-• Passion for the performing arts or nonprofit work is a plus
+- Passion for the performing arts or not-for-profit work is a plus

 Work Hours